 Stepper Motor Magnet

-Stepper motor magnet means a Neodymium ring magnet with high remanence and coercivity assembled between two stacks of Silicon-Iron (FeSi) laminations to work as a rotor of the brushless stepper motor.
-With the continuous development of mechanization, electrification and production process automation, various types of special motors emerge.
+For the stepper motor magnets, with the continuous development of mechanization, electrification and production process automation, various types of special motors emerge.
 The working principle of stepping motors is generally similar to that of ordinary asynchronous motors and DC motors, but they have their own characteristics in performance, structure, production process and so on, and they are mostly used in automatic control process.

 The stepper motors using rare earth Neodymium magnet have some advantages like high torque at low speed & small size, quick positioning, fast start/stop, low working speed, low cost, etc, in spite of disadvantages compared with servo motors like low efficiency, low accuracy, high noise, high resonance, high heating, etc. Therefore the stepper motors are suitable for the application with requirement about low speed, short distance, small angle, fast start and stop, low mechanical connection rigidity and acceptance of low vibration, noise, heating and accuracy, for example, tufting machines, wafer testing machines, packaging machines, photo printing equipments, laser cutting machines, medical peristaltic pumps, and so on.
 There are typical manufacturers of stepper motors such as Shinano Kenshi, Autonics, Sonceboz, AMCI, Phytron, ElectroCraft, etc.